3 Days in Fort Myers Itinerary (Plus Travel Tips)

 As you might already know, Fort Myers and the surrounding areas were heavily impacted by Hurricane Ian (a category 4+) on September 28th, 2022.

-In a little less than a year, Fort Myers has worked hard to rebuild and is open for business.
+In a little less than a year, the city has worked hard to rebuild and is open for business.
 While some areas still remain closed and rebuilding, many of the most popular tourist areas are welcoming guests, including Sanibel Island, Pine Island, downtown Fort Myers, and Cape Coral.

-Fort Myers beach area is still currently rebuilding.
-By visiting Fort Myers, you will help them in the effort to keep small businesses open and get back to the thriving community they are.
+Some beach areas are still currently rebuilding.
+But, by visiting, you will help them in the effort to keep small businesses open and get back to the thriving community they are.

 After our visit post-hurricane, I can definitely recommend visiting.